shahrukhfiaz/fequote/README.md

 ### GET `/providers`

-Returns the enabled/disabled status of each carrier based on environment flags.
+Returns the enabled/disabled status of each carrier based on environment flags, plus any config issues detected (e.g., missing URLs).